 The elite warriors of the army, however, were the members of the aristocracy, the nobility and the class just below them who formed the retinues of kings and lords.
 They used bronze weapons and wore bronze armor, far too expensive to equip the ordinary troops with.

 Military – A bronze axe of the Shang dynasty.

 Reproduced under Creative Commons 2.5

 The aristocrats would therefore have taken on a disproportionately large share of the fighting.
 This would have been accentuated in later Shang times by the introduction of chariots.
 The design of the light two-wheeled chariots show overwhelming evidence for a western Asian origin for this new military technology, with the nomads of central Asia acting as the intermediaries

-Chariots, as well as being efficient weapons of war, functioned as mobile command units.
-They became indispensable weapons of war, against which infantry troops found it very hard to stand.
+Chariots, as well as being efficient fighting platforms, functioned as mobile command units.
+They became indispensable weapons of war, against which infantry troops found it very hard to make a stand.

 The late Shang period is famous for the oracle bones used for divining the future.
 Some 100,000 of them have been recovered from the period.
 Kings, officials and others would have questions written onto bones or shells, which would then be heated.
 Priests would then study the cracks formed by the heat and interpret them to give the questioner an answer.

 Oracle bones have been found from eras preceding the Shang, though without the questions and interpretations inscribed on them.
 The very existence of these oracles show that divination was already a well-established practice by the time literate civilization developed in China.